Conventional Superconductivity in the Doped Kagome Superconductor Cs(V0.86Ta0.14)3Sb5 from Vortex Lattice Studies: Abstract

 \section{Abstract}

-A hallmark of unconventional superconductors is their complex electronic phase diagrams where ``intertwined orders'' of charge-spin-lattice degrees of freedom compete and coexist as in copper oxides and iron pnictides.
-While the electronic phase diagram of kagome lattice superconductor such as CsV$_3$Sb$_5$ also exhibits complex behavior involving coexisting and competing charge density wave order and superconductivity, much is unclear about the microscopic origin of superconductivity.
-Here, we study the vortex lattice (VL) in superconducting state of Cs(V$_{0.86}$Ta$_{0.14}$)$_3$Sb$_5$, where the Ta-doping suppresses charge order and enhances superconductivity.
-Using small-angle neutron scattering, a strictly bulk probe, we show that the VL exhibits a strikingly conventional behavior.
-This includes a triangular VL with a period consistent with $2e$-pairing, a field dependent scattering intensity that follows a London model, and a temperature dependence consistent with a uniform superconducting gap expected for $s$-wave pairing.
-These results suggest that optimal bulk superconductivity in Cs(V$_{1-x}$Ta$_x$)$_3$Sb$_5$ arises from a conventional Bardeen-Cooper-Schrieffer electron-lattice coupling, different from spin fluctuation mediated unconventional copper and iron based superconductors.
+A hallmark of unconventional superconductors is a complex electronic phase diagrams where intertwined orders of charge-spin-lattice degrees of freedom compete and coexist.
+While the kagome metals such as CsV$_3$Sb$_5$ also exhibits complex behavior, involving coexisting charge density wave order and superconductivity, much is unclear about the microscopic origin of the superconducting pairing.
+We study the vortex lattice in the superconducting state of Cs(V$_{0.86}$Ta$_{0.14}$)$_3$Sb$_5$, where the Ta-doping suppresses charge order and enhances superconductivity.
+Using small-angle neutron scattering, a strictly bulk probe, we show that the vortex lattice exhibits a strikingly conventional behavior.
+This includes a triangular symmetry with a period consistent with 2$e$-pairing, a field dependent scattering intensity that follows a London model, and a temperature dependence consistent with a uniform superconducting gap.
+Our results suggest that optimal bulk superconductivity in Cs(V$_{1-x}$Ta$_x$)$_3$Sb$_5$ arises from a conventional Bardeen-Cooper-Schrieffer electron-lattice coupling, different from spin fluctuation mediated unconventional copper- and iron-based superconductors.